arduino/portenta-gpio/README.md

 two correspond to the modes provided by the RPi.GPIO library, i.e BOARD and BCM which refer to the pin number of the 40 pin GPIO header and the Broadcom SoC GPIO numbers respectively.
 The remaining two modes, X8 and IMX use strings for X8 mode and NXP standard pin numbering.
-X8 mode use the same naming in the HAT Carrier serigraphy.
+X8 mode use the same naming in the Portenta HAT Carrier serigraphy.

 To specify which mode you are using use the following function call otherwise BOARD mode is default: